Obsessive Compulsive Disorder (OCD)

 Symptoms of compulsion:

 Compulsions are behaviors/tasks that have to be done over and over again in response to obsessive thoughts to relieve anxiety and to satisfy your inner self.
-Symptoms include:
+These compulsion symptoms include:

 ⦁ Washing hands or stuff repeatedly in order to get rid of germs.